shambo23/CaseStudyForBillie/README.md

-### Case Study For Billie ###
+### Billie - Case Study ###

-### Post-Deployment Steps
+### [MANDATORY] Post-Deployment Steps

-After deployment, ensure that the **Named_Principle_Access** permission set is assigned to the user performing the testing.
+After deployment, ensure that the **Named Principle Access** permission set is assigned to the user performing the testing.
 Salesforce requires permissions to be explicitly assigned for Named Credentials.
 In this project, Named Credentials are used instead of Remote Site Settings.

 ### Testing Process